AllenNeuralDynamics/aind-data-schema/docs/source/session.rst

 Great question!
 We began defining specific classes for different stimulus and behavior modalities, but quickly found that this won't be scalable.
 You can currently use these classes if they work for you.
 However, in the long run we would like this to move into the `script` field.
-This field uses the Software class, which has a field for stimulus parameters, where users can define their own dictionary of parameters used in the script to control the stimulus/ behavior.
+This field uses the Software class, which has a field for `parameters`.
+Users should use this to document the parameters used to control the stimulus or behavior. parameters should have unambiguous names (e.g. "trial_duration" rather than "duration") and units must be provided as a separate field (e.g. "trial_duration_unit").
 We recommend that you use software to define these and be consistent within your projects.
 Please reach out with questions and we can help you with this.

 **Q: What should I put for the `session_type`?**